rust-gamedev/rust-gamedev.github.io/content/news/035/index.md

 ## Requests for Contribution

+- ['Are We Game Yet?' wants to know about projects/games/resources that aren't listed yet][awgy].
 - [Graphite is looking for contributors][graphite-contribute] to help build the new node graph and 2D rendering systems.
 - [winit's "difficulty: easy" issues][winit-issues].